Ozothamnus rodwayi: Habitat and distribution

 Ozothamnus rodwayi is widespread and abundant in areas of high altitude throughout Tasmania, Australia, to which it is endemic.
 It is common on exposed alpine slopes to subalpine heath and woodlands, such as at Cradle Mountain-Lake St Clair National Park, Mount Field National Park and throughout the Central Highlands (Tasmania).

 Cultivation

 Requires full sun in moist, well drained soil with a high humus content.
-Ozothamnus rodwayi can be used as an attractive shrubbery, rockery or container plant and can be propagated from seed or cuttings.
+Ozothamnus rodwayi can be used as an attractive shrubbery, rockery or container plant and can be propagated from seedling or cuttings.